bighi/jquery_tips_book/text/04_Expert/21 create jquery plugins.markdown

 The second problem is that jQuery functions operate over the selector, but the selector my have matched more than one element.

 To solve our first problem, we must make sure that the `$` variable points to jQuery.
 We do this by encapsulating our plugin function inside an anonymous function in javascript.
-This sounds as comething complicated, but it's actually very easy.
+This sounds as something complicated, but it's actually very easy.
 Look at the code below:

 @@@ javascript
 (function($){